numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 max | 771118.000000 | 6.035369e+06 | 147.001250 | -35.789090 | 958454.000000

-We change the datatype for quantVal column
+We change the datatype for **quantVal** column making sure that it is float64.

 ```python
 #Again we are making sure our 'quantVal' column is float
 keys = list(df.columns)